Alg1mantas/Scraping/README.md

 ## About project

-To fulfill task, I obtained API endpoints from website and create Web Spider which is crawling through API endpoints.
+To fulfill task, I obtained API endpoints from website and create Web Spider which is scraping through API endpoints.

 ## Install